Mini-MBA Certificate Program

 The mini-MBA program is designed for professionals who wish to improve their general business acumen, leadership skills, and career potential.
 Individuals with previous business training who want a refresher on the latest business practices will also benefit from this program.
 Program participants generally have substantial experience in one or more key functional areas of business.
-To benefit most from this program and to foster a rich exchange of ideas among a diverse group of peers, participants should have a minimum of several (typically 8 or more) years of full-time work experience (individuals with fewer years of work experience click here).
+To benefit most from this program and to foster a rich exchange of ideas among a diverse group of peers, participants should have a minimum of several (ten or more) years of full-time work experience (individuals with fewer years of work experience click here).

 Experienced professionals who are currently in transition will also find this program valuable.
 The mini-MBA offers these individuals an opportunity to update skills, stay abreast of current trends in business, and demonstrate to hiring managers a dedication to professional development.